DRAM Speed Converter

 The numbers you get are theoretical or first-order estimates.
 Actual performance depends on the memory controller, CPU cache behavior, ranks, and the workload’s access pattern.
 Even so, these figures are useful for sizing and quick comparisons.

-• Bandwidth is an upper bound; software rarely sustains it for long.
+• Bandwidth is an upper bound; software rarely sustains it, which is why the efficiency factor exists.

-• Latency varies with page hits, queueing, and memory controller policies.
+• Latency varies with page hits, queueing, and memory controller policies; first-word latency only counts CL, not tRCD/tRP.

 • XMP/EXPO profiles may need BIOS support to reach their rated speeds.

-Use the converter to compare kits and channel configurations, then validate with real benchmarks for your workload.
+Use the calculator to compare kits and channel configurations, then validate with real benchmarks for your workload.
 For servers and workstations, also factor in NUMA and memory topology.

 Units & Conversions